 OptumRx currently limits immediate-release opioids for patients new to opioid therapy to 49 MME a day.
 However, patients not new to opioid therapy may receive 90 MME per day, a limit the CDC Guideline recommends should avoided.

-OptumRx’s Medicare PDP formularies do not appear to have any prior authorization requirements for most long-acting opioids or widely used opioids such as hydrocodone/acetaminophen, oxycodone/acetaminophen and codeine/acetaminophen.

 These formularies have very few quantity limits, as well, including no apparent limits on the popular opioids identified above.

-OptumRx does not appear to limit Medicare reimbursement for acute pain treatment to three days.

 OptumRx offers its OptumRx Opioid Risk Management program for an additional fee.
 Only through enrollment in that program, for extra money, will its commercial customers receive services that OptumRx’s falsely claims are compliant with the CDC Guideline.
 Even in its Opioid Risk Management Program, OptumRx does not appear to limit acute treatment to three-days and does not require step therapy for opioid treatment of chronic pain.

-As with the manufacturer and wholesaler defendants, PBMs must contribute to the damage their intentional and purposeful conduct has foreseeably caused plaintiff.
+As with the manufacturer, distributor, and pharmacy defendants, PBMs must contribute to rectify the damage their intentional and purposeful conduct in the context of pharmacy benefit management has foreseeably caused plaintiff.

 CAUSES OF ACTION